vnpower/vnpower/README.md

 - You can't build up a website, latex, ....
 I know it can be a truly interception.
 But in this topic, I will share you my tip how to build A blog on jekyl.
 - You can lost your rank when github stop free-domain service.
 I think is also a risk, you should buy a backup `.com` domain.

-At the begin, I have to face up with the above troubles like you face.
-But I motivate my-self to be positive thinking and focusing to the advantage instead of disavantage.
-That is the secrete help me win.
+Positive thinking and focusing to the advantage instead of disavantage.
+That is the secrete to win.

-When the first topic launched, I feel pleasure a litle, that moment reinforces to me that I can do it.

 ## 1.2.
-I hope you also write blog

-You know, writing blog actually is not quite hard things.
-The benefit you gain is much than loss.

-My aim, at the first time when I write blog, it just simple discovers AI.
-And now, I go beyond, my blog is welcomed.
-I have a group, fanpage to share many people also learn the new things like me.
+Learn English and AI during blogging

-In my experience, to write a good blog require you must have two things:
+to write a good blog require you must have two things:

 - a perseverance to clinch your-self with favorite AI topic you want to share.
 - presentation ability: At first, your blog must have good UI expression.
 Second, Your latex, fontsize, header must be uniformly show up.

-The first one is reply on your volition.
-The second one what I share you in this topic.

 # 2. Technical behind blog